mishravinay/mishravinay.github.io/README.md

 ABOUT : MISHRA VINAY

-A SNAP-SHOT :
+##A SNAP-SHOT :

-I am working as a “Technical Lead – Product Development & RnD ” at Harman (A Sumsung company).
+An innovative thinker, synergistic visionary, technical enthusiast, and competent professional offering 11+ years of rich exposure in the IT Industry with a proven history of working with big clients, companies, and startups.
+Currently associated with Harman as Technical Lead & Architect – Product Development & RnD.

+I have done two master’s degrees:- M.TECH.
+(Computer Science and Engineering) From IIT (ISM), Dhanbad, India, and Masters in Computer Applications (MCA) from the University of Rajasthan, Jaipur, India.
+I possess a Bachelor’s degree in Computer Science and Mathematics from Lucknow University, Lucknow, India.

-I have keen interest to learn new technologies like Big Data, ML, Data Science, Quantum Computing,mathematics blogs, reading books, writing and post article on my blog.
-In my free time I am writing Hindi Poems and Hindi Stories.
+I have a keen interest to learn new transforming technological stacks included Quantum Computing, Cloud Computing& It’s services, Big Data Analytics, Machine Learning, Deep Learning, Data Science, Cryptographical Algorithms & Cryptocurrency..
+In my free time, I am writing Hindi Poems and Stories, also publish technical articles on my blog.

-EXPERIENCE :
+##EXPERIENCE :

-Specialties:  “Mobile/Web Application Development and Consulting & Experiments on Data Science & Algorithms"
+Specialties:  “Mobile/Web/Data-Driven Application Development and Consulting & Experiments on Data Science & Algorithms"

-“Self-motivated, Result oriented and competent professional offering over 8+ Years of rich exposure software development under Mobility/Web domain.
+“Self-motivated, Result oriented and competent professional offering over 11+ Years of rich exposure software development under Mobility/Web domain.
 Technically strong professional with extensive experience in Solution Architecture, Prototyping & Designing, Excellent in Quality Processes for the development, Problem solving and a hands-on, with CAN-DO mentality.
 I create software’s and business solution’s that are always practical, economical and scalable.”

 ➢ Responsible for implementing data mining and statistical machine learning solutions to various business problems as Product POC’s.